 If you’re standing in the buzziling center of Copenhagen and walk a few kilometers to the south, the view suddenly changes.
 Asphalt, concrete and brick buildings give way for trees and brush.

-The edge of the Amager Common.
+You have rached the edge of the Amager Common.

 I found it fascinating to have such a wild and authentic place in the middle of a city.
 It allowed a sense of escape.
 A place to wander and, literally, get lost.

 You need to have only a passing interest in conservation and the environmental history of modern society to know that the concept of a natural, untouched wilderness is nothing but a naive dream.
 That is true for even the most lauded national parks and it’s very true for the Common.

 Part of the common used to be salt marshes and the coastline dashed across the area.
 Years of dumping waste from construction in Copenhagen has expanded the area.
 In effect, part of what I now praise as a natural getaway was once a sea bed and is founded on trash.

 Even the illusion of an area in a somewhat wild and authentic state is just that - an illusion.

 The beautiful yellow flowers I photographed early on turned out the be goldenrod, an invasive species (most likely brought here with the rubble used to expand the land).
 It is now being cleared by crews of yellow-clad city-workers.
 They are not only clearing the invasive vegation.
 They are also re-shaping the area.

 All of this is done according to the 20+ pages, city-dictated development plan which is up for review every four years.
 So much for untouched wilderness.

 Is this something to decry?
 That probably depends on who you ask.
 Opinions on how to use our common land are as many as the ways they’ve been used.
 Recreational, commercial, and political interest all collide.
 Not everbody appreciated the wildness and it’s inaccessibility.